 You know me always online shopping and curating my favorite finds just for you.
 For this 70th volume of J’adore (seriously, that is a lot of shopping) I’ve got my 4th edition of travel finds for you.
 Considering we are now officially in the holiday season, you could also call this a gift guide for traveler peeps in your life.

-There are plenty of travel gadget and gear posts, so I tried to steer clear of those kinds of products.
+There are plenty of travel gadgets and gear posts, so I tried to steer clear of those kinds of products.

 Analog Travel Entertainment